nyg80/Books/README.md

 Picked this up after a painful break up.
 I read the entire book except for skimming the chapter on working a 12 step program.
 The main part that was helpful to me was chapter 5, detaching, although I think A New Earth by Eckhart Tolle is more comprehensive and effective in this area.
 From the rest of the book I learned symptoms of alcoholics and codependents, not sure how much use I'll get out of those skills.
 I think someone who always dates people with addictions could definitely be helped by this book.

+**What Do You Care What Other People Think** by Richard Feynman

+I like how Feynman advocates questioning others, and not being afraid to find things out on your own.
+The section about being on the Rogers Commission made me want to avoid working in government bureaucracy as much as possible.
+His investigation was admirable, and he was incredibly systematic and thorough in thinking through how management and engineers had different perspectives on the safety of the shuttle's flights.

 **To read list**